-34. From the above, we can conclude that:
+- 35. From the above discussions, we can generally conclude that: - a.

-- a.
 Geographic Regions were first defined as an aid to ensuring "broad international representation" on the ICANN Board.
 Initially they had no other purpose. - b.
-It was expected by the US Department of Commerce/NTIA and other stakeholders that the make-up of the ICANN Board should "reflect the geographical and functional diversity of the Internet".
+It was expected by the U.S. Department of Commerce/NTIA and other stakeholders that the make-up of the ICANN Board should "reflect the geographical and functional diversity of the Internet".
 As they anticipated that the Internet would change over time, they believed that the procedures for appointing Board Members should be "sufficiently flexible to permit evolution to reflect changes in the constituency of Internet stakeholders".
-Feelings on this issue were sufficiently strong that ICANN felt bound to amend its initial Bylaw to add "language making it clear that any consideration of changes in the countries included in geographic regions or other matters relating to geographic diversity will take into account the evolution of the Internet." - c.
-The three yearly reviews of the then Section 6 of the Bylaws (International Representation) were intended to cover the Regions themselves as well as the allocation of countries to each Region. - d.
-There is nothing in the public record that explains how the Regions themselves were selected, however it is noted that both the Green and White Papers suggest that representatives of APNIC, ARIN and RIPE should be on the ICANN Board.
+Feelings on this issue were sufficiently strong that ICANN felt bound to amend its initial Bylaws to add "language making it clear that any consideration of changes in the countries included in geographic regions or other matters relating to geographic diversity will take into account the evolution of the Internet."